High-Elevation Forest Monitoring

 These trees are known as white pines or "five-needle" pines, as their needles grow in bundles of five.
 These pines play important roles where they grow, regulating processes such as snowmelt and stream flow and providing habitat and food for birds and mammals.

 All western species of five-needle white pines are threatened by an invasive pathogen that causes the disease white pine blister rust.
-The threats of blister rust and mountain pine beetle coupled with projections of increased temperature and changes in type and timing of precipitation heighten the importance of monitoring white pine forests.
+The threats of blister rust and mountain pine beetle coupled with warming temperatures and projected changes in type and timing of precipitation heighten the importance of monitoring white pine forests.
 Information about the health of these forests and how they are changing helps park managers work with partners within the region to plan for and address anticipated declines in these iconic forests.

 A stand of whitebark pine growing in a rocky, rugged landscape, Kings Canyon National Park.
 Photo by Peggy Moore.